 Published on 02 Sep 2016

 A UML sequence diagram provides insight and an overview of object interactions arranged in a time sequence.
-It shows the objects and classes involved in a scenario and a sequence of messages exchanged between objects needed to perform functionality.
+It illustrates the objects and classes involved in a scenario, as well as the sequence of messages exchanged between objects necessary to perform the required functionality.

 A UML sequence diagram shows the scenario (flow of events) in one single use case.
 The flow of messages in the sequence diagram is based on the story told by a use case.